“Thus also faith by itself, if it does not have works, is dead.”

 This verse does not teach that a person who fails to exercise saving faith does not have genuine Christian faith.
 The point is that if faith does not produce anything, it is dead in its dynamic.
 The word “dead” does not mean that the faith is non-existent but dormant, inactive, or useless.

 Faith without works is inoperative or inert.

 Some Christians have a faith that is dead and not alive to the dynamics of the Word of God.
 God designed all production in the Christian life to depend on His provisions.
-We do not have capacity to live the Christian life apart from God making it possible.
+We do not have the capacity to live the Christian life apart from God, making it possible.

-Once we understand and believe a principle from God’s Word we breathe out that belief by faith resulting in divine production.
-Without that process our faith is dead functionally.
-It is the action belief of our faith that makes the difference.
-Active faith in God gives life and works show that life exists.
+Once we understand and believe a principle from God’s Word, we breathe out that belief by faith, resulting in divine production.
+Without that process, our faith is dead functionally.
+It is the active belief of our faith that makes the difference.
+Active faith in God gives life, and works show that life exists.

-Faith assumes absence of human merit.
-Faith in itself is a non-meritorious system of operation.
+Faith assumes the absence of human merit.
+Faith, in itself, is a non-meritorious system of operation.
 The entire value of what we believe lies in the principles we believe.
 The object of eternal salvation is the finished work of Christ on the cross.
 The merit resides in that object.
 The subject who exercises faith has no merit in himself.
 Jesus is the only person who can satisfy (propitiate) a holy God.
-God treats us by His grace on the basis of the finished work of Christ.
+God treats us by His grace based on the finished work of Christ.
 He does this because He cannot compromise His own righteousness and justice.
 God’s provision is always the working object of our faith.
 This way of life always glorifies God, not man.
-Jesus did the work so He gets the glory.
+Jesus did the work, so He gets the glory.

 Ro 4:16 “Therefore it is of faith that it might be according to grace, so that the promise might be sure to all the seed, not only to those who are of the law, but also to those who are of the faith of Abraham, who is the father of us all…”